smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 Added file **I2C_Experimental.h** to hold the experimental I2C data
 Added file **I2C_Experimental.cpp** to hold the experimental I2C code
 Changed char pointer uuid[] = "0000..." back to char uuid[] = "0000..."

+**2016/08/18 Build 0105**
+Fixed Feed Rate display to reflect reality.
+Added M355 - Case light on or off.
+Operating on on Pin A1
+Added theoretical support for the Panelolu2 LCD but not the rotary switch and integrated SD card reader. **Untested!**
+Added **V3_EEPROM.h** to hold EEPROM data locations making future EEPROM functions easier to implement